W3Max/frost-phoenix-forked-nixos-config/docs/KEY_DISTRIBUTION.md

 # Private Key Distribution Guide

 ## Overview

 Your NixOS configuration now uses secure secret management with SOPS and AGE encryption.
 Private keys have been removed from the repository and need to be manually deployed to each machine.

 ## Key Locations

 ### New Private Keys

 Located in: `~/nixos-private-keys-new/`

 - `desktop.key` - For desktop machine
-- `laptop.key` - For laptop machine
-- `vm.key` - For VM machine
 - `w3max-workstation.key` - For workstation machine
 - `w3max.key` - Admin key (for manual secret management)

 ### Backup of Old Keys

-Located in: `~/nixos-private-keys-backup/`
-(These are the original keys - keep them safe until migration is complete)
+Located in: `~/nixos-private-keys-backup/` (These are the original keys - keep them safe until migration is complete)

 ## Deployment Instructions